tijko/QuikQl/README.md

     >>> schema
     [(0, u'name', u'TEXT', 0, None, 0), (1, u'id', u'INTEGER', 0, None, 0)]

-To insert a row, call your QuikQl objects `insert_row` method, passing in the name of the table as your first argument, then a `list` or `tuple` with the columns you want to insert into followed by a `list` or `tuple` of those values:
+To insert a row, call your Quikql objects `insert_row` method, passing in the name of the table as your first argument, then a `list` or `tuple` with the columns you want to insert into followed by a `list` or `tuple` of those values: